jasonmamy/cordova-wheel-selector-plugin/README.md

 Note, in the `result` return value, there is `index` which is the index in the original JSON to the item the user selected (this allows for *reverse-lookups*).

+# Ionic 2

+To use this plugin in Ionic 2 requires minimal changes, install as usual:

+`cordova plugin add cordova-wheel-selector-plugin`

+(note, NO need for ANY other configuration/injection/etc)

+Then Typescript will complain about this line:

+`window.SelectorCordovaPlugin.showSelector(config, function(result) {...`

+Reference this line in this way instead and TypeScript will not complain:

+`(<any>window).SelectorCordovaPlugin.showSelector(config, function(result) {`

+And you're done!